rikiya-ohashi/ooservo/README.md

 Key features include multi-turn positioning (±5.96 million rotations), ±1° angular accuracy, and real-time position feedback.
 It maintains the same physical dimensions and wiring as the SG90, while providing an interface compatible with the standard Arduino Servo library.

 > **⚠ Important Compatibility Note:**
 > This library uses a dedicated serial protocol.
-It is **not** a PWM-based servo library and is **incompatible** with standard servos (like the SG90).
+It is **not** a PWM-based servo library and is **incompatible** with standard PWM servos.
 This incompatibility goes both ways — the standard Servo.h library cannot control TekuteruServo either.

 **The TekuteruServo hardware can be purchased here:** [**Buy TekuteruServo**](https://tekuteru.handcrafted.jp/items/121327019)